Dory (boat)

 A dory is a small, shallow-draft boat, about 5 to 7 m long.
 It is usually a lightweight boat with high sides, a flat bottom and sharp bows.
 It is easy to build because of its simple lines.
 For centuries, the dory has been used as a traditional fishing boat, both in coastal waters and in the open sea.

+The term 'dory' is attested in 1700-10 in American English, and possibly derived from Miskito dóri or dúri, a canoe or small round-bottomed boat, chiefly used in Central America and the Caribbean.

 Definition

 Strictly speaking, the only true defining characteristic of the dory is that it is planked with wide straight boards running fore-and-aft; "It should be well understood, that it is the dory's special mode of construction, not its hull shape, that sets it, and its related sub-types apart from other boats".
 More generally speaking, the dory can be defined as a small boat which has: